Calling (B'z song)

-"Calling" is the twenty-second single by B'z, released on July 9, 1997.
-This song is one of B'z many number-one singles on the Oricon chart.
-The song was used as a theme of TV drama Glass Mask, an adaptation of the famous shōjo manga of the same name.
-It sold 1,000,020 copies according to Oricon.
+"Calling" is a twenty-second single by B'z, released on July 9, 1997.
+The song is one of B'z's many number-one singles on the Oricon chart.
+The song was used as the theme for the TV drama Glass Mask, an adaptation of the famous shōjo manga of the same name.
+It sold 1,000,020 copies, according to Oricon.